rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Powerful Turtles/README.md

 data science tools, we would like to study how the demographics comparison between the complainants and the respective police officers they reported correlate to the number of complaints.
-With such a relationship, we can predict a police officer’s likelihood to be reported for misconduct given the police-citizen demographic pairing
+With such a relationship, we can predict a police officer’s likelihood to be reported for misconduct given the police-citizen demographic pairing.

 **[Checkpoint-1: Relational Analytics Questions:](https://github.com/YunanWu2168/Invisible-Institute-Chicago-Reporter-Collaboration-Public/tree/master/The%20Powerful%20Turtles/checkpoint-1)**